M.Ed. in Educational Psychology with emphasis in School Counseling (Online)

 In addition, the School Counseling Masters Program requires the following from applicants:

 - Preferred undergraduate GPA of 3.0 (cumulative).

 - Three letters of recommendation at least one from a school administrator familiar with your work.

-- Two years of classroom teaching experience is highly preferred, but applicants will need to have an affiliation with a school in order to complete practicum requirements.
-Students who are unable to set up pracitca in K-12 settings (public or private) will not be permitted to advance in the program.
+- Two years of classroom teaching experience as a certified educator in a K-12 setting is highly preferred.
+Applicants will need to have an affiliation with a school in order to complete practicum requirements.
+Students who are unable to set up a practicum in a K-12 settings (public or private) will not be permitted to advance in the program.